wlee88/the-movie-db/README.md

 ## Room for improvement

-- Known issue where if you scroll down on the popular movies page, and then do a search, it will search for the wrong page of data (i.e the old state) - the observable architecture needs some rejigging for this.
 - Could be a progressive web app for a faster app like experience and offline functionality.
 - Those fallback images and loading images are courtesy of [placeholder.com](placeholder.com).
   They could have been refined much better for a better user experience.